Findymail/pennant-posthog-driver/README.md

 - [x] Add scope
 - [x] catch exception and return false when catch exception
+- [x] EtE test with command and web route

 ## Pennant method not available :
 - set